 Postdoc projects within development research shall have particular relevance to the fight against poverty and for sustainable development in low income countries (for further information, please see under the heading “Focus” above).
-In the relevance description, please state how the project contributes to new knowledge with the potential of creating prerequisites for better living conditions for people living in poverty and under oppression, contributes to solving important societal and environmental challenges, or promotes equal and sustainable development in low income countries and regions, and how the knowledge contributes to this.
+State how the project contributes to new knowledge with the potential of contributing to better living conditions for people living in poverty and under oppression, and/or promotes sustainable development in low income countries and regions, and how the knowledge contributes to this.
 The latter may be formulated as possible “pathways to impact” for your research.

-The description may cover a maximum of 6 000 characters including blank spaces.
-This is approximately one and a half A4 page in Arial, font size 11, single line spacing.
+The description may cover a maximum of 6 000 characters including blank spaces (approximately one and a half A4 pages in Arial, font size 11).